 He said: No, but by Allah, I heard the Messenger of Allah (peace be on him) say: `I know a word which, if a man says it when he is dying, it will be light in the record of his deeds, or he will find comfort in it at the time of death.`

 ‘Umar said: I will tell you of it; it is the word that he wanted his paternal uncle to say, the testimony that there is no god but Allah.
 He said: It is as if a great veil has been lifted from me.
 He said: You are right.
 If he had known anything better than that, he would have instructed him to say it.
 (Ahmad)

 In our record the shahada, istighfar – we need to keep monitoring ourselves.
 Keep purifying our intention and having patience.
 We’ve seen that patience, patience and patience is important, and it will pay off inshallah.
 Don’t over burden yourself.
 If you try to carry too many things, otherwise you will drop them.
 Carry a few things this new year, and consider every day as a blank page.
 You write your deeds on that blank page, through your actions and intention.
 Do this properly.
 Let’s have a lot of istighfar and a lot of la ilaha il allah and dhikr, and let’s have more sabr and tawakkul of Allah inshallah.
 It’s a new start and inshallah He will lift this pandemic sooner rather than later, and we will look back at these days and say yes, we did make it inshallah.

-Thought for the Week by Shaykh Haytham Tamim.
+Thought for the week by Shaykh Haytham Tamim – 1st January 2021.
 Transcribed by Hana Khan

 Jazakumullahu khayran for spending time learning with us.
 We need your support to enable us to reach more people and spread authentic knowledge.
 Every contribution big or small is valuable to our future.